siddharthbabu/ML_projects/cancer_detection/description.md

 This project focuses on predicting breast cancer using the Logistic Regression and Decision Tree algorithms.
 The dataset used contains features of breast masses.
 The features include:

--Radius: The mean distance from the center to points on the perimeter of the nucleus.__
+-Radius: The mean distance from the center to points on the perimeter of the nucleus.<br />
 -Texture: The standard deviation of gray-scale values in the nucleus.__
 -Perimeter: The perimeter of the nucleus.__
 -Area: The area of the nucleus.